guidanoli/luav/README.md

     make  Run make for a specific version of Lua rm  Remove Lua version
-     set  Sets a Lua version as default unset  Unsets a Lua version as default update  Update index
+     set  Sets a Lua version as default tgts  Lists all main targets of a specific version of Lua unset  Unsets a Lua version as default update  Update index
 ```